 This is a creative platform on interests intersecting the cross-roads of law, sustainability and lifestyle.
 I am a practicing Advocate and work on brief from attorneys, this is a visionary site to exchange content, case law analysis and other relevant information.

-The areas of law operate mainly through the lense of environmental, development and construction related issues.
+The areas of law operate mainly through the lens of environmental, development, energy and construction related issues.
 However, some topics also relate to issues of the business of legal practice management, mentorship and the transfer of legal skills.
 It includes a blog of recent cases and articles of interest to practicing lawyers.
 There are also networking events and mentorship opportunities in the pipeline.

 The intent is to create a dialogue for lawyers, advocates, judges, legal advisors, law students and a broad range of visitors to collaborate, learn and share insights on law and life.
 It is a nook and cranny for stories – lived experiences of justice and injustice, creativity and conservation.
 The Blog page includes articles on Legal Practice Management, Legal Design, the impact of Covid-19 and Coronavirus on litigation in South Africa and a number of other relevant matters.